 Narcissists don’t really love themselves.
 Actually, they’re driven by shame.
 It’s the idealized image of themselves, which they convince themselves they embody, that they admire.
 But deep down, narcissists feel the gap between the façade they show the world and their shame-based self.
 They work hard to avoid feeling that shame.
 This gap is true for other codependents, as well, but a narcissist uses destructive defense mechanisms that damage relationships and their loved ones’ self-esteem.

-Many of the narcissist’s coping mechanisms are abusive–hence the term, “narcissistic abuse.”
+Many of the narcissist’s coping mechanisms are abusive – hence the term, “narcissistic abuse.”
 However, someone can be abusive, but not be a narcissist.
-(Learn the traits required to diagnose a narcissistic personality disorder, “NPD.”)
-Addicts and people with other mental illnesses, such as bipolar disorder and anti-social personality disorder (sociopathy) and borderline personality disorders are also abusive, as are many codependents without a mental illness.
-Abuse is abuse, no matter what is the abuser’s diagnosis.
+(Learn the traits required to diagnose narcissistic personality disorder,”NPD.”)
+Addicts and people with other mental illnesses, such as bipolar disorder, anti-social personality disorder (sociopathy), and borderline personality disorder are also abusive, as are many codependents without a mental illness.
+Abuse is abuse, no matter what the abuser’s diagnosis.
 If you’re a victim of abuse, the main challenges for you are: